orientechnologies/orientdb-docs/internals/Transactions.md

 }
 ```

-In Optimistic transaction new records take temporary [RecordID](../datamodeling/Concepts.md#recordid)s to avoid to ask to the server a new [RecordID](../datamodeling/Concepts.md#recordid) every time.
-Temporary [RecordID](../datamodeling/Concepts.md#recordid)s have Cluster Id -1 and Cluster Position < -1.
+In Optimistic transaction new records take temporary [Record ID](../datamodeling/Concepts.md#record-id)s to avoid to ask to the server a new [Record ID](../datamodeling/Concepts.md#record-id) every time.
+Temporary [Record ID](../datamodeling/Concepts.md#record-id)s have Cluster Id -1 and Cluster Position < -1.
 When a new transaction begun the counter is reset to -1:-2.
 So if you create 3 new records you'll have:
 - -1:-2
 - -1:-3
 - -1:-4

-At commit time, these temporary records [RecordID](../datamodeling/Concepts.md#recordid)s will be converted in the final ones.
+At commit time, these temporary records [Record ID](../datamodeling/Concepts.md#record-id)s will be converted in the final ones.

 ### Pessimistic Transaction